yadavlalu5252/devTinder-web/README.md

 - pm2 logs (For checking the process is running online or not)
 - pm2 flush, pm2 stop <name of process>, pm2 delete <name of process>

-- pm2 start npm --name "divTinder-backend" --start ( This is rename project name)
+- pm2 start npm --name "devTinder-backend" --start ( This is rename project name)

  frontend = http://15.207.114.119/